theramiyer/blog/content/post/2020/farmer-protests.md

 ## What now

-I think I can now give my view given that we have the bigger picture.

 We see that the concept of {{< smallcaps MSP >}} was a necessary step at the time when we had scarcity of food grains.
 But that is perhaps now leading to a slow destruction in return for lower market risk.
 The times have changed from 1890s and 1960s.
 Also, we are no more a purely-socialistic economy.
 The world is not the same as that of the 1960s.
 We as a country have moved towards globalisation.
 We are not the protectionist economy of the past; we are a global market player of consequence.
 Because we are now part of the free market, we must drive our production _based on demand_.

 While price support was necessary back when we introduced it---and it worked well at the time---we must now move towards _income support_ for the farmers to keep farming sustainable.
 Telangana, for instance, has done this.
 Other States followed soon after.